Jim Steinman: 1990s

 Celine Dion's album Falling into You (1996) included the song "It's All Coming Back to Me Now", written and produced by Steinman.
 He also produced, but not authored, two other songs on the album: "River Deep, Mountain High" and "Call the Man".
-"It's All Coming Back to Me Now" reached No. 2 on the Billboard charts and won Steinman the award for BMI song of the year.
-That award is given for the song, out of all those represented in the BMI catalog, that receives the most radio airplay in a particular year.
+"It's All Coming Back to Me Now" reached No. 2 on the Billboard chart, and won Steinman the award for BMI song of the year.
+That award is given for the song, out of all those represented in the BMI catalog, that received the most radio airplay in a particular year.
 This album as a whole won two 1997 Grammy Awards, for Best Pop Album and for Album of the Year.
 Steinman also produced the track "Us", written by Billy Pace, for Dion's album Let's Talk About Love (1997).
 Steinman's production team prepared a recording of the Steinman/Black song "Is Nothing Sacred" for that album, but it was removed shortly before the album's release.
-A recording of Dion singing the song was leaked and has been shared on fan websites.

 Steinman produced two tracks for films in the late 1990s.
 He produced "In the Dark of the Night", written by Stephen Flaherty and Lynn Ahrens, for the soundtrack album of the film Anastasia (1997).
 He also produced "I Want to Spend My Lifetime Loving You" (music by James Horner, lyric by Will Jennings) for the film The Mask of Zorro (1998).
 Lead vocals were a duet between Tina Arena and Marc Anthony, and the track also appeared on Tina Arena's album In Deep (1997).

 No later than 1996, Steinman worked on a movie musical titled Bat Out of Hell 2100.
 This was a predecessor to Bat Out of Hell: The Musical, and it built upon the storyline of Steinman's Neverland musical from the 1970s.
 This movie was not made.
-A script for Bat Out of Hell 2100 was leaked, and has been available among fans on the internet.
 Steinman also made demos for Bat Out of Hell 2100.
 Those include Kyle Gordon a.k.a.
-Scarpia singing "All Revved Up With No Place To Go" with an alternate lyric, Ellen Foley singing a song titled "City Night", and Marcus Lovett singing "Total Eclipse of the Heart".
+Scarpia singing "All Revved Up With No Place To Go" with an alternate lyric, Ellen Foley singing "City Night", and Marcus Lovett singing "Total Eclipse of the Heart".
 "City Night" incorporates material from "Come With Me" from Tanz der Vampire and Dance of the Vampires, which uses the melody from "New Orleans is Comin' To Me" from The Confidence Man and "The Future Ain't What It Used To Be".
-Recordings of all three of those demos have been leaked and circulated among fans on the internet.